Andre601/java-operators-cheatsheet/docs/index.md

 This site is based on the one of [Cafeaulait.org][Cafeaulait] with some minor changes being made.
 All original credit goes to the people of that site.

 ## Note
-The tables may look weird (missing or misplaced text) due to the usage of `|` within the tables themsel.
+The tables may look weird (missing or misplaced text) due to the usage of `|` within the tables themself.
 This is a visual bug and only affects the GitHub repository.
 The main website itself is unaffected by this.

 ## Operators